turingschool-examples/movie-tracker/README.md

 - Pass - Proptype validation is implemented for any component receiving props.
 - Fail - There are components missing proptype validation.

+### README Updates
+- Pass - The README.md file has been updated with a description of the project, the team, and how to get it up and running
+- Fail - The boilerplate README is still in place

 ### 5. Code Sanitation

 The output from ESLint shows…